9 Impressive Benefits of Green Moong Sprouts

 Health Benefits

-Following are the benefits of green mung sprouts.
+Following are the health benefits offered by green mung sprouts.

-Antioxidants help neutralize free radicals in the body, reducing oxidative stress and lowering the risk of chronic diseases like heart disease, diabetes, and cancer.
+By reducing oxidative stress, these antioxidants may lower the risk of chronic diseases like heart disease, diabetes, and cancer.

-Studies suggest that the content of antioxidants like melatonin, gallic acid, p-hydroxybenzoic acid, protocatechuic acid, vanillic acid, p-coumaric acid, and quercetin and their antioxidant activity increased during germination in mung beans.
+Sprouting significantly increases these beneficial compounds.
+Studies show that antioxidants such as melatonin, gallic acid, protocatechuic acid, vanillic acid, p-coumaric acid, and quercetin rise during germination.

 2. Enhanced Digestion and Nutrient Absorption